The Certified Addictions Treatment Counselor

 Because the CATC exam is NOCA/ICE approved it qualifies for reciprocity in all states that have certification and/or licensure.
 CAADE accredited colleges are regionally accredited, too, so that means the coursework can be transferred to accredited universities and is portable to other states.
 That's especially important in states where college degrees are required for certified or licensed addiction counselors.

-The Addiction Counselor Certification Board of California only confers the CATC credential on individuals who have attended CAADE accredited Addiction Studies programs (or equivalent) and have passed our nationally approved examination.
+The Addiction Counselor Certification Board of California only confers the CATC credential on individuals who have completed CAADE accredited Addiction Studies programs (or equivalent), have passed our nationally approved examination and have completed 2,240 supervised internship hours.
 Therefore, the CATC credential is only awarded to those counselors who have far exceeded the minimum educational requirements in California.
 Having the CATC credential lets potential employers know that you have met the highest standards in the state.
 The CATC tiered ranking system identifies individuals who have completed college degrees ranging from the A.A./A.S. to the Ph.D.

 Promoting and Supporting Quality Higher Education in Addiction Studies

 CAADE is on the front lines working to establish addiction counseling as a recognized discipline nationwide.
 The CAADE college curriculum was the model for the standardized national curriculum that has been developed and already implemented in some states.
 Healthcare reform will require the addiction counselor of the future to have an AA degree or higher from an accredited program that offers the nationally recognized curriculum.
 Faculty who teach in CAADE accredited Addiction Studies programs are preparing students to earn the only credential which will guarantee that they can be part of that future.
 No other certifying organization in our state can make that claim.